jugeeya/UltimateTrainingModpack/README.md

     The Training Modpack has a wide array of features to improve training mode.
 Some of the more impactful improvements are the ability to save and load fighter positions, practice with hazards off, and adjust CPU behavior in certain scenarios.
 A full list and explanation of the different settings is available on the Github page here: https://github.com/jugeeya/UltimateTrainingModpack#features
 23. **I think I found a bug in the Training Modpack.
 How do I report it?**

     First check in the #bug-reports channel and Github Issues to see if it has already been reported.
-If it hasn't, please collect as much information as you can about the bug (including how to reproduce it!) and submit it either in the #bug-reports channel or as an issue on Github here: https://github.com/jugeeya/UltimateTrainingModpack/issues
+If it hasn't, please collect as much information as you can about the bug (including how to reproduce it!) and submit it either in the [#bug-reports](https://discord.com/channels/407970595418931200/407971515171340289) Discord channel or as an issue on Github here: https://github.com/jugeeya/UltimateTrainingModpack/issues
 24. **I have an idea for a new feature in the Training Modpack?
 How do I suggest it?**

     Suggestions are always welcome!
-You can request new features in the #requests channel.
+You can request new features in the [#requests](https://discord.com/channels/407970595418931200/407971627138285579) Discord channel.
 Please do keep in mind that the developers are volunteers with busy lives, so we may not be able to implement every suggestion, but we do read all requests in that channel and often prioritize features that are highly requested.
 25. **What happens when I pick multiple options for a setting, such as mash or tech options?**

     Some menu settings allow for multiple selections.
 When there are several settings selected, the CPU will randomly choose between the selections when that setting is triggered.
 For instance, if you have both "Ledge Jump" and "Neutral Getup" selected under "Ledge Options", then the CPU will randomly select between those two options when deciding what to do when it is on the ledge.